 [user@hostname ~]$ toolbox enter

-While this may provide the foundation to a compelling development workflow, I felt something was missing.
+While this may provide the foundation of a compelling development workflow, I felt something was missing.
 From my perspective, a development environment is specific to the project being developed.

 So, you could use toolbox like this: